Darcy (unit)

 The darcy (or darcy unit) and millidarcy (md or mD) are units of permeability, named after Henry Darcy.
 They are not SI units, but they are widely used in petroleum engineering and geology.
 The unit has also been used in biophysics and biomechanics, where the flow of fluids such as blood through capillary beds and cerebrospinal fluid through the brain interstitial space is being examined.
-A darcy has dimensional units of length2.
+A darcy has dimensions of length2.

 Definition

 Permeability measures the ability of fluids to flow through rock (or other porous media).
 The darcy is defined using Darcy's law, which can be written as: